ucfcbb/GINClus/README.md

 **_Help command:_** python3 run.py -h
 **_Optional arguments:_**
 ```
   -h, --help    	show this help message and exit
   -i1 [I1]      	Input file containing training motif locations.
 Default:'Train_motif_location_IL_input_PDB.csv'.
   -i2 [I2]      	Input file containing motif candidate locations.
 Default:'Unknown_motif_location_IL_input_PDB.csv'.
   -o [O]        	Path to the output files.
 Default: 'output/'.
   -e [E]        	Number of extended residues beyond loop boundary to generate the loop.cif file.
 Default: 0.
   -d [D]        	Use 'tool' to generate annotation from DSSR tool, else use 'web' to generate annotation from DSSR website.
 Default: 'web'.
   -idt [IDT]    	Use 'fasta' if input motif index type is FASTA, else use 'pdb' if input motif index type is PDB.
 Default: 'pdb'.
   -t [T]        	Trains the model if t = True, else uses the previously trained model weight.
 To set the parameter to False use '-t'.
 Default: True.
   -idx [IDX]    	Divides data into train, validation and test.
 To divide randomly, set to '0'.
 To divide according to the paper for internal loops, set to '1'.
-To divide according to the paper for
-                hairpin loops, set to '2'.
+To divide according to the paper 				for hairpin loops, set to '2'.
 To define manually using the file 'Train_Validate_Test_data_list.csv' in data folder, set to '3'.
 Default: 0.
   -w [W]        	Use '1' to save the new model weight, otherwise, use '0'.
 Default: '1'.
   -val [VAL]    	Set the percentage of validation data.
 Default: '0.064'.
   -test [TEST]  	Set the percentage of test data.
 Default: '0.063'.
   -f [F]        	Generates features for unknown motifs if True, else uses the previously generated features.
 To set the parameter to False use '-f'.
 Default: True.
   -c [C]        	Generates cluster output if True, else uses the previously generated clustering output.
 To set the parameter to False use '-c'.
 Default: True.
   -sc [SC]      	Generates subcluster output if True, else uses the previously generated subcluster output.
 To set the parameter to False use '-sc'.
 Default: True.
   -k [K]        	Define the number of clusters (value of K) to be generated.
 Default: 400.
   -s [S]        	Generates the optimal value of K by calculating silhouette score and SMCR for different number of clusters between Kmax and Kmin.
 Default: False.
   -kmin [KMIN]  	The minimum number of clusters for which the silhoutte score and SMCR will be calculated.
 Default: 200.
   -kmax [KMAX]  	The maximum number of clusters for which the silhoutte score and SMCR will be calculated.
 Default: 400.
   -kinc [KINC]  	The increase in number of clusters at each step (starting from Kmin and upto Kmax) while calculating silhoutte score and SMCR.
 Default: 50.
-  -q [Q]        If True, generates Q-score output subclusteres.
+  -q [Q]        	If True, generates Q-score for output subclusteres.
 Default: False.
   -p [P]        	If True, generates PyMOL images for output subclusteres.
+Default: False.
+  -pickle [PICKLE]     If True, reads previously generated alignment data from pickle files.
 Default: False.

 ```